 The leasable floor area must not exceed 250 square metres.

-Within the Mixed use area shown on Plan 1 any frontage at ground floor level must not exceed 2 metres.
+Within the area designated Mixed use on Plan 1 any frontage at ground floor level must not exceed 2 metres.

-Within the Mixed use area shown on Plan 1 any frontage at ground floor level must not exceed 2 metres.
+Within the area designated Mixed use on Plan 1 any frontage at ground floor level must not exceed 2 metres.